The 9 best beaches in Los Angeles, California

 5. Dockweiler State Beach

-Best beach for bonfires and party vibes
+Best for bonfires and party vibes

 Don't mind the occasional overhead plane when visiting Dockweiler State Beach.
 Just south of LAX at Playa Del Rey spawns 3 miles of white sand and around 70 fire pits.
 While that may seem like a big number, these pits are in high demand, especially during the warmer months and on weekends.
-Some beachgoers even arrive at dawn to claim their spot for the entire day as they can't be reserved.
+Some beachgoers even arrive at dawn to claim their spot for the entire day as they can't be reserved in advance.
 When I visited at the end of October at around 1pm, I was luckily able to snag the very last pit.

 But before the competitive pit scoring turns you off, know that when the sun begins to set, that's when Dockweiler comes alive.
 Music is playing, the mood is as high as the moon, and the energy remains infectious up until midnight closing time.